roguitar88/bbtracker/README.md

 ## Database

 The database is in **/server** directory.
 Import that database to your MySQL environment.
-*Note:* The database connection credentials you can find in /server/models/db_test.js and /server/models/db_prod.js.
+*Note:* The database connection credentials you can find in /server/models/db.js.
 Alter it, if it's the case.

-## Instructions
+## Instructions (for localhost)

 Okay.
 If you noticed, the project is separated into two folders: the client and the server.
 Using a terminal, enter the **/client** and **/server** directories and run the command: